Learning to Optimize via Information-Directed Sampling: Abstract

 \section{Abstract}

-We propose {\it information-directed sampling} -- a new algorithm for online optimization problems in which a decision-maker must balance between exploration and exploitation while learning from partial feedback.
+We propose {\it information-directed sampling} -- a new approach to online optimization problems in which a decision-maker must balance between exploration and exploitation while learning from partial feedback.
 Each action is sampled in a manner that minimizes the ratio between squared expected single-period regret and a measure of information gain: the mutual information between the optimal action and the next observation.

 We establish an expected regret bound for information-directed sampling that applies across a very general class of models and scales with the entropy of the optimal action distribution.
-For the widely studied Bernoulli, Gaussian, and linear bandit problems, we demonstrate simulation performance surpassing popular approaches, including upper confidence bound algorithms, Thompson sampling, and the knowledge gradient algorithm.
-Further, we present simple analytic examples illustrating that, due to the way it measures information gain, information-directed sampling can dramatically outperform upper confidence bound algorithms and Thompson sampling.
+We illustrate through simple analytic examples how information-directed sampling accounts for kinds of information that alternative approaches do not adequately address and that this can lead to dramatic performance gains.
+For the widely studied Bernoulli, Gaussian, and linear bandit problems, we demonstrate state-of-the-art simulation performance.